antify/antify/packages/ant-database/README.md

 - [ ] Implement rollback mechanism on error
 - [x] Implement stop mechanism on error
 - [ ] Implement migrate down
+- [ ] Do not always need a schema extension for client.
+Do it once with a "get schema extension" hook or similar

 ## Usage